CarlosGS/Cyclone-PCB-Factory/Electronics/README.md

 Disclaimer
 --
 This hardware/software is provided "as is", and you use the hardware/software at your own risk.
-Under nocircumstances shall any author be liable for direct, indirect, special, incidental, or consequential damages resulting from the use, misuse, or inability to use this hardware/software, even if the authors have been advised of the possibility of such damages.
+Under no circumstances shall any author be liable for direct, indirect, special, incidental, or consequential damages resulting from the use, misuse, or inability to use this hardware/software, even if the authors have been advised of the possibility of such damages.